 Women in Politics Webinar - 1 June 2022

-On June 1, West Berkshire Council will be hosting a webinar, Women in Politics, which will look at why we need more women in local politics representing their communities and helping shape West Berkshire's future.
+On 1 June, West Berkshire Council held a webinar, Women in Politics, which looked at why we need more women in local politics representing their communities and helping shape West Berkshire's future.

-The event will feature women who represent their communities, from parish councils to the current Leader of West Berkshire Council.
+The event featured women who represent their communities, including the current Leader of West Berkshire Council.

 According to the 2011 Census, women and girls made up 51% of the population of England and Wales, and men and boys made up 49%.
 However, in the 2019 local government elections, women made up just 35% of councillors across England, with women outnumbered three-to-one on 12% of councils, including West Berkshire.